awsdocs/aws-config-developer-guide/doc_source/fms-security-groups-content-check.md

 # fms\-security\-groups\-content\-check<a name="fms-security-groups-content-check"></a>

-Check whether the security groups content is the same as the master security group\.
+Checks if AWS Firewall Manager created security groups content is the same as the master security groups\.
+The rule is NON\_COMPLIANT if the content does not match\.

+**Note**
+Only AWS Firewall Manager can create this rule\.

 **Identifier:** FMS\_SECURITY\_GROUP\_CONTENT\_CHECK